HomeArticles / BooksHow to choose an accountant for your private medical practice

 Attention to detail

-Your accountant should be analytical, paying close attention to detail with the ability to spot anomalies quickly and efficiently.
-Your accountant should have the skills to be able to review and identify inconsistencies in information.
+Your accountant should be analytical, paying close attention to detail with the ability to spot anomalies quickly and efficiently, and they should present you with various options to enhance your practice’s financial health.
+Your accountant should have the skills and knowledge to be able to review and identify inconsistencies in information.
 Attention to detail is necessary to ensure consistency and accuracy in financial reporting.
-The information your accountant provides will be used to help make crucial business decisions so it must be correct.
+The information your accountant provides will be used to help make crucial financial decisions, so it must be correct.

 Trustworthy and flexible

 Your accountant needs to have a strong sense of ethics and integrity must be a valued characteristic.
 Your accountant must know right from wrong and always display integrity in their accounting and bookkeeping work.
-You need to be able to trust your accountant, you also need to know that if something goes wrong, or if they make an error, they will be confident and honest enough to discuss this with you so that the mistake can be rectified.
+You need to be able to trust your accountant as your clients trust you (ideally from the first meeting).
+You also need to know that if something goes wrong, or if they make an error, they will be confident and honest enough to discuss this with you so that the mistake can be rectified.

 Your accountant may be analytical and structured, but it is also important that they have a sense of flexibility in their work.
 Not everything will go to plan and the information they need may be delayed or imperfect at times.
 A high level of agility is also necessary for a quick response to regulatory changes in the industry.

-Up to date with ongoing training and certifications
+Up to date with ongoing training and business certifications

 Your accountant must maintain the proper certifications and continue their training and development within their specialist sector.
 As well as keeping up to date with accountancy practices, your accountant should keep up to date with developments in digital systems.
 Systems are changing all the time, and their capabilities are being enhanced.
 Your accountant should ensure you are using the available systems to improve efficiency and reduce your costs.